Inniss, S.(1,2)*;Simpson, K.(1);Fragkos, K.(1);Wood, C.(1);Smith, A.(2);Rahman, F.(1,2);

 (1)University College London Hospitals NHS Foundation Trust, Gastrointestinal Services, London, United Kingdom;(2)University College London, Eastman Dental Institute, London, United Kingdom;

-Single centre retrospective data was collected between 2015 and 2021 on patients who had surgical resection with ileocolonic anastomosis.
-Follow up data was retrospectively collected at 12 months after surgery.
-Endoscopic recurrence was defined as a Rutgeerts score of 2 or more.
+Retrospective data was collected between 2015 and 2021 from CD patients who had undergone gastrointestinal surgery and a MR or CT scan within 3 months prior to surgery.
+Follow up data was retrospectively collected for 6 months.
+MR and CT scans were used to determine skeletal muscle area (SMA) from the cross-sectional L3 vertebrae, which was used to identify patients as sarcopenic or not.
+Clinical recurrence was defined as a Harvey-Bradshaw Index of 5 or more.
 Statistical analysis included demographics and inferential analyses.
 Missing data was attributed to the absence in clinic notes.